drydenwilliams/full-time-to-self-employed/README.md

-# Company Info

-A document to get you up to speed with company lingo

 > A viable company should show a profit, generate an adequate return on its capital, and make surplus cash so it can be able to reinvest. - Luke Johnson, The Sunday Times

 ## Aggreements: